lfapac-open-source-evangelist/translation/a-deep-dive-into-open-source-program-offices/content.md

 After organizations recognize the value of OSS and the need for compliance, education, and a Software Bill of Materials (SBOM), they begin to realize the economic benefits of OSS usage and seek to expand it.
 OSPOs in Stage 2 create such internal mechanisms as ambas-sadors who promote the usage of approved OSS products, educational programs on good OSS hygiene, and technical training or tuition reim-bursement for OSS skill building and certification.
-With these initiatives, an organization can grow its use of OSS and amplify its message that OSS is not only important but also desirable andpreferable to propri- etary software.
+With these initiatives, an organization can grow its use of OSS and amplify its message that OSS is not only important but also desirable andpreferable to proprietary software.

 ##### 早期阶段